We are sorry to announce that because of the current pandemic, the breast screening service is closed until further notice.

 Please read your invitation letter carefully.
 It contains information on when and where your appointment is.
 It also gives important instructions regarding your mammogram.

-Women who have a physical or learning disability are asked to contact the screening unit on 01603 287777 or at the address shown on the invitation letter.
-A special appointment will be arranged at either the screening units at either Norwich Community hospital or Cromer hospital, where there is wheelchair access, provision for a supporter to accompany the woman if she wishes, and more time can be allowed than is possible on a mobile screening unit.
+If you have a physical or learning disability, please phone the screening unit on 01603 287777 or write to the address shown on the invitation letter.
+A special appointment will be arranged at one of the screening units at either Norwich Community hospital or Cromer hospital.
+There is wheelchair access at these sites, and we can arrange for a supporter to come with you if you wish.
+More time can also be allowed than is possible on a mobile screening unit.

 Please also contact the screening unit if you have breast implants.
-You can still have a mammogram and your appointment won’t need to be changed.
+You can still have a mammogram and your appointment may not need to be changed.
 It is simply easier if staff are aware ahead of time.

-For your screening appointment, we kindly ask all women to refrain from wearing SPRAY deodorant, talc powder or moisturiser on your breasts and under your arms.
+For your screening appointment, we kindly ask all women not to wear SPRAY deodorant, talc powder or moisturiser on your breasts and under your arms.
 Thank you.

 Where will I be screened?